United Hospital Center Pharmacy Residency Program

 • Practice-Related Education/Training

+The instructional emphasis is focused on progressively developing a clinical skill set, a process started in the advanced pharmacy practice experiences (APPE) of the professional school years.
 The program can vary slightly depending on the goals and interests of each resident.
-In accordance with current ASHP standards, all residents are required to complete learning experiences in core subject areas considered essential to pharmacy practice.
+In accordance with current ASHP standards, all residents are required to complete learning experiences in core subject areas considered to be essential to the practice of pharmacy.

-The resident will complete six learning experiences in core subject areas and one elective experience, all of which are tailored to meet standard requirements in addition to the goals and interests of the resident.
-The program provides a combination of collaborative, multidisciplinary patient-directed care and centralized, remote pharmacy services, both of which are critical to this healthcare setting.
-Regardless of the setting, providing high-quality, evidence-based care is the priority for the program.
+The resident will complete seven (7) learning experiences in core subject areas and two (2) elective experiences, all of which are tailored to meet ASHP standard requirements in addition to the goals and interests of the resident.
+All experiences are located onsite at WVUM United Hospital Center in Bridgeport, West Virginia.
+The resident may be expected to travel to other institutional sites, specifically WVUH in Morgantown, West Virginia, for requirements associated with the teaching certificate and practice management experiences.
+The program provides a combination of multidisciplinary patient-directed care and centralized pharmacy services, both of which are critical to this healthcare setting.
+Regardless of the setting, providing high quality, evidence-based care is the priority for the program.

 • Antimicrobial Stewardship